tier4/autoware_lanelet2_map_validator/docs/how_to_contribute.md

   - Description of the issue
   - Approach to fix the issue

-In addition, add a link of the document to the table [Relationship between requirements and validators](https://github.com/autowarefoundation/autoware_tools/tree/main/map/autoware_lanelet2_map_validator#relationship-between-requirements-and-validators) in the main `README.md` to let the users know which map requirement your validator relates with.
+In addition, add a link of the document to the table [Relationship between requirements and validators](https://github.com/tier4/autoware_lanelet2_map_validator/tree/main/map/autoware_lanelet2_map_validator#relationship-between-requirements-and-validators) in the main `README.md` to let the users know which map requirement your validator relates with.

 ### 5. Increase version

 Contributors must increase the version of `autoware_lanelet2_map_validator`.
 See [Version Control](#version-control) for further information about how versioning is managed.
 Note that contributors should increase the version in `package.xml` and do **NOT** edit the one in `autoware_requirement_set.json` unless the map requirements in Autoware documentation got its version changed.
+Besides, contributors should update the `CHANGELOG.rst`.
+The following information should be included.

+- What kind of updates happend.
+- The according pull request which is the one you will soon create.
+Therefore you will need to update the `CHANGELOG.rst` after openeing the pull request.

 ### 6. Submit a pull request

-Submit a pull request to the [autowarefoundation/autoware_tools](https://github.com/autowarefoundation/autoware_tools) repository.
+Submit a pull request to the [tier4/autoware_lanelet2_map_validator](https://github.com/tier4/autoware_lanelet2_map_validator) repository.